muritane/coordination-architecture/excecutional_literacies.md

 - supplying correct information to false premises
 - mistaking refusal to execute as bad faith
 - allowing narrative substitution for structural accounting

 ---

+## Meaning Literacy (Shared Meaning Under Constraint)

+### Definition

+**Meaning literacy** is the ability to distinguish **internal meaning** from **shared meaning-for-coordination**.

+Internal meaning may be rich, continuous, and unconstrained.
+Shared meaning-for-coordination exists only when meaning is:

+- externally addressable,
+- substitutable across agents,
+- discretized by interfaces,
+- admitted into a protocol,
+- bounded by finite resources,
+- capable of failing with attributable cost.

+Meaning that cannot fail cannot coordinate.

+---

+### Core Distinctions

+- internal meaning vs executable meaning
+- interpretation vs protocol admission
+- intent vs structural legibility
+- expressiveness vs substitutability

+---

+### Failure Modes

+- assuming shared understanding without executability
+- relying on reinterpretation to preserve coordination
+- appealing to intent where protocol has cut meaning
+- treating sincerity as a substitute for structure

+---